techidaily/site-facebook/source/_posts/are-snapshots-on-social-infinite.md

  However, that still doesn’t keep internet users as private as they might think.
 Data resides in more places than they probably realize.

- For example, the[operators of public records](https://www.makeuseof.com/tag/how-to-delete-personal-data-public-record-websites/) sites often get their details from open government databases, such as census records or land-use records.
+ For example, the [operators of public records](https://www.makeuseof.com/tag/how-to-delete-personal-data-public-record-websites/) sites often get their details from open government databases, such as census records or land-use records.
 Those online destinations typically show viewers some details, then encourage them to pay fees to unlock more information.

  The sites can help people reconnect with friends after losing touch.
 However, they could also give scammers data used to impersonate a victim.